Navigating Distribution Shifts in Medical Image Analysis: A Survey: Categorization and Frameworks

+This taxonomy also reveals a broader methodological evolution.
+When source and target data are both accessible, methods can directly reduce domain discrepancy through \textit{explicit distribution alignment}.
+As target information becomes limited and raw data sharing becomes restricted, methods increasingly rely on \textit{uncertainty control} to improve adaptation considering incomplete supervision and noisy target signals.
+Under even stronger constraints, especially when target-domain data are unavailable, the emphasis shifts toward \textit{representation robustness}, where models are encouraged to learn features that remain stable across heterogeneous domains.
+Ultimately, the most clinically relevant goal is \textit{real-world deployability}: developing models that can remain reliable across institutions, scanners, populations, and temporal changes despite limited domain information and collaboration constraints.

+After establishing this constraint-aware taxonomy, we further provide a technical organization to help readers quickly identify methods relevant to their own deployment setting from three technical aspects (see Table~\ref{tab:taxonomy_new}):

-\begin{itemize} \item \textbf{Data Management}: Focuses on increasing the model's exposure to varied data scenarios through strategic data augmentation, selection, and translation techniques. \item \textbf{Model Design}: Involves modifying the structural and strategic elements of frameworks to enhance adaptability and robustness to changes in data distribution. \item \textbf{Optimization Strategy}: Encompasses advancements in training process adjustments, optimizing how models learn from data exhibiting distribution shifts. \end{itemize}
+\begin{itemize} \item \textbf{Data Engineering}: Methods that increase the model's exposure to diverse data scenarios through data augmentation, selection, synthesis, translation, or domain simulation. \item \textbf{Model Design}: Methods that modify network architectures, representation spaces, normalization modules, or structural priors to improve adaptability and robustness under distribution shifts. \item \textbf{Optimization Strategy}: Methods that adjust the learning objective, training schedule, pseudo-labeling process, uncertainty estimation, or regularization strategy to better learn from shifted and heterogeneous data. \end{itemize}

-It is important to note that although methods are classified by their primary innovation, many integrate multiple strategies across these aspects.
-This structured taxonomy not only aids researchers in identifying methods suited to specific problems but also facilitates a comparative and systematic analysis.